RAK2315/Movie-Recommender-System/Explanation (How It Works).md

 ## 🌐 Code Explanation (`app.py`)

 This is the **Streamlit frontend app** that loads preprocessed data and serves the movie recommendation system through a web UI.
 Here's a step-by-step breakdown:
+Would be better if done in code editors like vs code

 ##
 ##